-In this paper I examine the attitude of arrogance in contexts of oppression, attempting to do three things.
-The first is to give an account of the moral psychology of arrogance, where arrogance is understood as believing oneself to be more important than others.
+In this paper, I examine the attitude of arrogance in contexts of oppression, attempting to do three things.
+The first is to give an account of the moral psychology of arrogance, where what's central to arrogance is an inattention to others through reflectively endorsed self-preoccupied perception.
 The second is to utilize this account of arrogance to illuminate why people of historically oppressed groups are often called arrogant, even when they are not acting in a way that reflects the attitude of arrogance.
 Toward that end I present three possible explanations, two attend to the reasons why the viewers may believe these people are arrogant and one aims to understand the consequences of this practice, concluding that this practice reflects and reinforces the undervaluing of oppressed peoples.
-Third, I argue that in cases where oppressed people are arrogant it is not necessarily bad, but all things considered good due to its role in resisting oppression.
+Third, I argue that in some cases where oppressed people are arrogant it is not necessarily bad.
+Instead, such arrogance serves as a form of resistance to oppression which gives it political value, which in turn has a kind of aesthetic value that inspires and motivates others to resist oppression as well.
+I call this kind of arrogance beautiful arrogance, which is not a vice but all things considered good.